domenicquirl/comprehensive-rust/src/control-flow-basics/blocks-and-scopes.md

 <details>

+- Take note of the `;` after the closing `}` of the block.
+The entire `let statement is still a variable assignment with the block as its value.
 - You can show how the value of the block changes by changing the last line in the block.
 For instance, adding/removing a semicolon or using a `return`.